-You have the right to object to the processing of your personal information at anytime, but only where that processing has our legitimate interests as its legal basis.
+You have the right to object to the processing of your personal information at any time, but only where that processing has our legitimate interests as its legal basis.
 If you raise an objection, we have an opportunity to demonstrate that we have compelling legitimate interests which override your rights and freedoms.

 You have the right to not be subject to decisions based solely on automated decision making, which produce legal or significant effects for you, except where these are (i)necessary for a contract to which you are a party; (ii) authorised by law;(iii) based on your explicit consent.

 Even where such decisions are permitted, you can contest the decision and require us to exercise human intervention.
-We currently do not use automated decision-making (including automated decision-making using profiling) when processing your personal information.
-If we ever use an automated decision-making solution, you have a right to request that a decision based off your personal information cannot be solely decided via an automated process.
+We currently do not use automated decision making (including automated decision making using profiling) when processing your personal information.
+If we ever use an automated decision making solution, you have a right to request that a decision based off your personal information cannot be solely decided via an automated process.

-Please contact us to find out more about the safeguards we employ when transferring personal information outside of the EEA & UK by email email@example.com or or write to us at Privacy, Level 30, Leadenhall Building, 122 Leadenhall Street, London EC3V 4AB or email email@example.com.
+If you have any questions around the safeguarding of your personal data, please: email or write to us at Privacy, Level 30, Leadenhall Building, 122 Leadenhall Street, London EC3V 4AB or email email@example.com.

-We have appropriate security measures in place to prevent personal information from being accidentally lost, used or accessed in an unauthorised way.
+We have security measures in place to prevent personal data from being accidentally lost, used or accessed in an unauthorised way.
 We limit access to your personal information to those who have a genuine business need to know it.
 Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.

 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.

-If you want detailed information from Get Safe Online on how to protect your information and your computers and devices against fraud, identity theft, viruses and many other online problems, please visit www.getsafeonline.org GetSafe Online is supported by HM Government and leading businesses.
+If you want detailed information from Get Safe Online on how to protect your information and your computers and devices against fraud, identity theft, viruses and many other online problems, please visit www.getsafeonline.org Get Safe Online is supported by HM Government and leading businesses.